linode/docs/docs/platform/longview/longview-app-for-apache/index.md

 If you choose:

 -   **\<No\>**: the Longview tool will quit, and you can do a [manual configuration](#manual-configuration-all-distributions).
 This is the safer option.
--   **\<Yes\>**: the Longview tool will attempt to enable mod\_status, set the status page location, and restart Apache.
+-   **\<Yes\>**: the Longview tool will attempt to enable `mod\_status`, set the status page location, and restart Apache.
 This option is easier, but has the potential to disrupt your current Apache configuration.
 If you choose yes, and the configuration is successful, you should see output like the following:

     {{< output >}}
 [ ok ] Stopping Longview Agent: longview.